VNT Chain Price Hits $0.0002 on Top Exchanges (VNT)

-VNT Chain (CURRENCY:VNT) traded 2.1% higher against the dollar during the 24-hour period ending at 14:00 PM E.T. on March 5th.
-In the last week, VNT Chain has traded up 2% against the dollar.
-VNT Chain has a total market capitalization of $535,486.72 and approximately $50,152.00 worth of VNT Chain was traded on exchanges in the last 24 hours.
-One VNT Chain coin can now be bought for about $0.0002 or 0.00000000 BTC on popular exchanges.
+VNT Chain (CURRENCY:VNT) traded 24.7% higher against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on March 11th.
+One VNT Chain coin can now be bought for approximately $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, VNT Chain has traded 7.5% lower against the U.S. dollar.
+VNT Chain has a market cap of $495,175.44 and approximately $71,092.00 worth of VNT Chain was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.